-There is nothing as soothing as the sound of splashing, falling and bubbling water.
-Water fountains add peace and serenity to a shady nook and you’ll find yourself spending more time outdoors when you have a fountain in the garden.
-Building a fountain is an easy weekend project that doesn’t require a lot of skill.
+There's nothing as soothing as the sound of splashing, falling, and bubbling water.
+Water fountains add peace and serenity to a shady nook and you'll find yourself spending more time outdoors when you have a fountain in the garden.
+Building a fountain is an easy weekend project that doesn't require a lot of skill.
 Continue reading to learn more about creating garden fountains.

 How to Create Fountains in the Garden

 For basic water fountain design and construction, creating garden fountains begins with an underground unit to catch the falling water and circulate it back to the top.
 The easiest way to do this is to sink a large plastic bucket or tub into the ground so that the lip of the tub is even with the soil line.

 Place the pump inside the bucket and make a notch in the lip of the tub for the electrical cord.
 You will need to attach a 1/2-inch (1.5 cm.) copper pipe to the top of the pump.
 This pipe will carry the water to the top of your fountain.
 A pipe 2 feet (0.5 m.) longer than the height of your fountain is sufficient.

 Cover the tub with a heavy framed steel or aluminum screen with a hole for the pipe cut in the center.
 The screen keeps debris out of the basin.
 Lay heavy wooden or metal planks across the tub to support the weight of your fountain.